DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 17. WEB BROWSER TOOLS ASSIGNMENT - Website Inspection

 This assignment involved applying Developer Tools skills to inspect the HTML structure of a live website of choice.

-## Section 4: WRITING CODE IN HTML

----

-## Subsection A: STYLING WITH HTML

----

 #### 18. COLOR ASSIGNMENT - Font Color with Deprecated Tags